oracle-samples/full-stack-disaster-recovery/fsdr_databases/mds_colddr_scripts/README.md

 The first line in this file contains essential headers utilized by various scripts.

 Please do not modify the first line.
-Instead, add the necessary information starting from the second line onward by replacing values between <>.
+Instead, add the necessary information starting from the second line onward by replacing values between the angle brackets (<>), and do not keep the angle brackets.
+You can have multiple DB systems in the config file (one per line).
+Make sure that the MYSQL_DB_LABEL (first column) is unique.

+Use the `mds_list_config.py` script to detect any duplicate values.

 ## License